St Augustine’s Primary School, Safer Routes to School scheme

 We are proposing to implement a 20mph zone around St. Augustine’s Primary School and an advisory 20mph zone on Grange Road, along the frontage to Polam School.
 The scheme will include:

-• A 20mph zone on the above roads and back lanes inclusive of the required regulatory signing and road markings.
+- A 20mph zone on the above roads and back lanes inclusive of the regulatory signage and road markings.

-• An advisory 20mph zone on Grange Road to slow vehicles down at the start and end of the school day.
+- An advisory 20mph zone on Grange Rd to encourage slower vehicle speeds at the start and end of the school day.

-We have taken care to ensure that driveways are not obstructed, and that the features are placed in the best locations to have a traffic calming effect.
+We have taken care to ensure driveways are not obstructed, and that the features are placed in the best locations to have a traffic calming effect.
+Locations of tables have been selected to enhance existing pedestrian thoroughfares and create safe crossing locations that link to local amenities such as Green Park, and Crocus Walk along Southend Ave.

 Why are these measures necessary?